DesertUO/DesertUO/README.md

 -  ...
 -  I’m looking to collaborate on anything, just ask :)
 -  How to reach me:
-  - Twitter, Youtube, Newgrounds: @DesertUO
+  - Twitter, Youtube, Discord, Newgrounds: @DesertUO